-Another desirable and very useful property of $\ccl$-closure is that gso-structures are fixed points of $\ccl$-closure.
+Another desirable property of $\ccl$-closure is that gso-structures are fixed points of $\ccl$.

 \begin{proposition} If $G=(X,\com,\sq)$ is a gso-structure then $G=G^{\ccl}$. \end{proposition} \begin{proof} Since $G$ is a gso-structure, by \defref{gsos}, $S_G=(X,\PO_G,\sq)$ is a so-structure.
-Hence, by Theorem \ref{t:SO-CL}(4), $S_G=S_G^{\lozenge}$, which implies $\sq=(\PO_G\cup\sq)^*\setminus id_X$.
+Hence, by Theorem \ref{t:SO-CL}(4), $S_G=S_G^{\Diamond}$, which implies $\sq=(\PO_G\cup\sq)^*\setminus id_X$.
 But since $S_G$ is a so-structure, $\PO_G\;\subseteq\;\sq$.
 So $\sq=\sq^*\setminus id_X$.
 Let $\PO=\com\cap\sq^*$.
 Then since $\com$ is irreflexive,

 Hence, $(X,\PO,\sq)=(X,\PO_G,\sq)$ is a so-structure.
-By Theorem \ref{t:SO-CL}(4), we know $(X,\PO,\sq)=\left(X,\PO,\sq\right)^{\lozenge}.$ So from \defref{ccl}, $G^{\ccl}=\left(X,\sym{\PO}\cup\com,\sq\right)$.
+By Theorem \ref{t:SO-CL}(4), we know $(X,\PO,\sq)=\left(X,\PO,\sq\right)^{\Diamond}.$ So from \defref{ccl}, $G^{\ccl}=\left(X,\sym{\PO}\cup\com,\sq\right)$.
 Since $\com$ is symmetric and $\PO\;\subseteq\; \com$, we have $\sym{\PO}\cup\com= \com.$ Thus, $G=G^{\ccl}$.\END \end{proof}

-The remaining properties of $\ccl$-closure have to be proved when needed for specific relations $R_1$ and $R_2$.

-\subsection{Generalized Stratified Order Structure Generated by a Step Sequence}
+\subsection{Generalized stratified order structure generated by a step sequence}

 We will now introduce a construction that derives a gso-structure from a single step sequence over a given g-comtrace alphabet.
 The idea of the construction is the same as $S^{\{u\}}$ from the previous section.
 First we construct some relational invariants and next we will use $\ccl$-closure in the similar manner as $\lozenge$-closure was used for $S^{\{u\}}$.
-However the construction will be more elaborate and will require full use of the notation from Section \ref{s:sts-so} that allows us to define the formal relationship between step sequences and (labelled) stratified orders.
+However the construction is more elaborate and requires full use of the notation from Section \ref{s:sts-so} that allows us to define the formal relationship between step sequences and (labeled) stratified orders.
 We will also need the following two useful operators for relations.

 \begin{definition}Let $R$ be a binary relation on $X$.
 We define the \begin{itemize} \item \emph{symmetric intersection} of $R$ as $R^{\,\Cap}\df R\cap R^{-1}$, and \item the \emph{complement} of $R$ as $\reco{R}\df (X\times X)\setminus R$.\EOD \end{itemize} \end{definition}